 Did you know people are looking a couple months before Christmas for gifts, and for sure the whole month of December?
 List any toys you could get rid of and use the extra cash for gifts.
-Here’s how I found things to flip on Craigslist to make some extra cash.
+Local Facebook groups are great for this or Facebook Marketplace.

 How to make an extra $100-$200 for Christmas gifts from home

 I’m hugely thankful that I found website usability testing.
 Through a company called User Testing, I gave my opinion on sites for Nordstrom, Target, Best Buy, and tons of others.